 -

-Select the user to assign the role to.
+Select the user to update.

 -